mdp0023/SVInsight/README.md

     >>> from svinsight import SVInsight as svi

+SVInsight has dependencies that rely on gdal, which may require it's own prior installation based on your operating system and coding environment.

+For example:

+* On macOS:

+      brew install gdal

+* On Ubuntu:

+      sudo apt-get install gdal-bin libgdal-dev

+* On Windows:

+        pip install gdal==<version> --find-links https://www.lfd.uci.edu/~gohlke/pythonlibs/

 ## Quick Guide:

 In its simplest form the SVInsight workflow takes 5 lines of code: